 Then, they are ready for the construction of tabs of basic unit costs (basic), Which are later integrated into constructive elements (integrated), These are grouped within thematic lines of a budget (Departures), And finally are tailored to the needs of an economic proposal (Chapters).
 That logic of Indexed matrix Is the same that they have implemented the all, going one step further the tree towards Projects, Additional needs have been adapted such as the definition of economic zones and different requirements of overhead factors that vary by country but have been parameterized (more than less).

 I remember doing this in Lotus 123, it was to die for but very educational to understand the continental drift, hehe, of my patience.

-As a next stage, the programs integrated complements to the basic module of unit costs, the management of estimates for the collection once the construction began, a module for the planning of times with critical path, control of inventories and some modules for the management Financial - management.
+As a next stage, the programs integrated complements to the basic unit cost module, the management of estimates for collection once construction began, a module for time planning with a critical path, inventory control and some other modules for management financial - managerial.